-Students wishing to apply for enrollment in the Valley Alternative Learning Transitioning School facility must submit to their host high school a written request signed by both the student and his/her parent.
+Students wishing to apply for enrollment in the Valley Alternative Learning Transitioning School facility must submit a request to their home high school.
 The request must include the reason(s) the VALTS facility is being requested to meet the educational needs of the student.

-All applications will be reviewed by the high school administrative team (counselors and principals) to determine placement.
+All applications will be reviewed by the home high school administrative team (counselors and principals) to determine placement.

-While all applications will be reviewed on an individual basis, placement priority will be given to senior level students with a minimum number of credits needed to complete graduation requirements.
+While all applications will be reviewed on an individual basis, placement priority will be given to junior/senior level students with a minimum number of credits needed to complete graduation requirements.